 What exactly is civic tech?
 This course will cover the history and evolution of the “technology for good” field, including insights into prominent funders, organizations, vendors, and theorists.
 The course will also cover the competing definitions within this field of work, including civic tech, govtech, public interest tech, and more.

 Civic Tech 102: Design Principles of Civic Tech

 What can we learn from civic tech projects of the past?
 This course will cover the lessons from unsuccessful civic tech projects and review the essential design principles, processes, and strategies behind successful, truly civic tech organizations.

 Artificial Intelligence (AI) 101 for Nonprofits and Government

-This course will introduce nonprofits and government to the basics of Artificial Intelligence as a fied and set of tools.
+This course will introduce nonprofits and government to the basics of Artificial Intelligence as a field and set of tools.
 Topics include machine learning, probabilistic reasoning, algorithms, and natural language processing, so nonprofits and government can understand its implications on the future and the communities they serve.

 Digital Fundraising 101 for Nonprofits

-Raising money for your nonprofit can be a hard task, but digital fundraising tools can help your organization raise real money and be an integrated park of your organizing strategy.
+Raising money for your nonprofit can be a hard task, but digital fundraising tools can help your organization raise real money and be an integrated part of your organizing strategy.
 In this course, nonprofits will learn how to get their message out to supporters and fundraise to build a truly grassroots campaign that integrates the communities they serve.